by John Darer® CLU ChFC MSSC RSP CLTC

 While we now have a prop to a possible explanation behind one or more of the structured settlement broker, property and casualty insurer, plaintiff attorney, judge AND plaintiff reliance on the rating agencies, it does not explain away why in spite of an unquivocal recognition of the long term critical needs all eggs went into a single company.

 In my opinion here is where more of the burden perhaps shifts to plaintiffs, their attorneys and judges all of wom have the right and power to say no to ANY offer, particularly on minors or wrongful death cases.

 Even if you were relying on the A.M.
 Best rating, being ignorant of, or having knowledge and being willing to ignore the on ongoing frothy business environment for annuity issuers and material actions of that was in local papers, on mainstream prime times for "all your eggs in one basket" and a bigger payout, if that's what happened, is not the defendants' fault.

-But my research has uncovered a reason that the Merrill Lynch Memorandum reported in a the New York Times article on November 5, 1983 possible has more significance.
-The memorandum indicated even at that early stage, Merrill Lynch and others were yanking Execiutve lIfe prodiucts from their offerings.
+My research uncovered a reason that the Merrill Lynch Memorandum reported in a the New York Times article on November 5, 1983 possible has more significance.
+The memorandum indicated even at that early stage, Merrill Lynch and others were yanking Executive LIfe products from their offerings.